Here are some common mistakes bakers make. Let's fix them.

 I'm calling this mistake 1b because it goes along with thoroughly reading your recipe and preparing your ingredients.

-Suppose your oven is not ready to go when all your ingredients are mixed.
+Suppose your oven is not ready when all your ingredients are mixed.
 In that case, you could lose some volume (rise), especially as the chemical reactions in baking powder and baking soda that make bubbles begin to subside while waiting for your oven to heat up.

 The Fix = Preparation